 Among the different types of civil disputes are claims for breach of contract, torts (civil wrongs such as negligence, nuisance and defamation) and disputes between trustees and co-owners of property.
 Unless settled without the need for a trial, civil disputes are initially determined through an adversarial trial in the District Court or High Court.
 The current limit of the District Court’s monetary jurisdiction is $200,000.
 Claims for amounts higher than $200,000 are filed in/determined by the High Court.
 Certain statutory claims can only be heard, at first instance, in the High Court.

-If you are involved in a civil dispute (whether or not a proceeding has already been issued) Chris and his team of civil litigation specialists can help by fusing their understanding of the relevant legal aspects with sensible advice to suit your particular needs.
+If you are involved in a civil dispute (whether or not a proceeding has already been issued) Chris can help by fusing his understanding of the relevant legal aspects with sensible advice to suit your particular needs.

-Chris and his team have extensive experience in cases relating to the interpretation and application of commercial documents, trade-competition issues, shipping, transport, insurance, banking, finance, intellectual property and certain claims in accordance with the Commerce Act, Securities Act and/or Companies Act.
+Chris has extensive experience in cases relating to the interpretation and application of commercial documents, trade-competition issues, shipping, transport, insurance, banking, finance, intellectual property and certain claims in accordance with the Commerce Act, Securities Act and/or Companies Act.
 Chris also has extensive experience in acting both for and against financial advisors and firms and individuals offering financial products and services, including dealing with actions by the Financial Markets Authority and the Serious Fraud Office.

 Construction litigation can entail claims based in tort, often in negligence, or claims relating to the terms of the construction contract between the parties.
 The effect of variations and retention payments are of particular interest to us.
 The Construction Contracts Act 2002 applies to all such contracts entered into after 1 April 2003, whether or not governed by New Zealand law, and whether written, oral, or partly written and partly oral.
 Among other objectives, the Act provides mechanisms for timely payments between parties to construction contracts and remedies for the recovery of payments under construction contracts.